 Resident Advisors do much of their work in regular but unscheduled efforts with residents in their houses.
 There are a number of regularly scheduled meetings that RAs are expected to attend and budget time for.
-Those include a weekly staff meeting (90 minutes), weekly one-on-one supervision meetings (30 minutes), and department wide committee meetings (60 minutes).
+Those include a weekly staff meeting (90 minutes), weekly one-on-one supervision meetings (30 minutes), and committee meetings with RAs from other buildings (60 minutes).
 Curriculum implementation also has regular time commitments such as individual conversations with residents and developing content delivery.
 RAs must also be available for other duties as assigned.